The origin of all maps is direct experience. Direct experience is a source of knowledge and energy which is always available and has no substitute.1

 but used map in my bag to figure out where I had missed the turn

-(felt like my rope harness catching me from falling)
+(felt like my rope harness catching me from falling)day 2 (monday)

 took my iphone with me because I wanted to use a weird app